 Series: Revolutionary Lives

 Pieced together for the first time by Wladek Flakin, this biography tells the story of the Jewish socialist and editor of Arbeiter und Soldat ('Worker and Soldier'), and his efforts to turn German rank-and-file soldiers against their Nazi officers in occupied France.
 Born in Berlin in 1913, Martin Monath was a child of war and revolution.
 In the 1930s he became a leader of the socialist Zionist youth organisation Hashomer Hatzair in Germany.
 Fleeing from Berlin to Brussels in 1939, he joined the underground Trotskyist party led by Abraham Leon, and soon became a leading member of the Fourth International in Europe.
 His relocation to Paris in 1943 saw the birth of Arbeiter und Soldat and his work organising illegal cells of German soldiers for a revolutionary struggle against the Nazis.

 Drawing on extensive archival research, Flakin uses letters, testimonies and unpublished documents to bring Monath's story to life - weaving a tale rich with conviction and betrayal, ideology and espionage.

-Nathaniel Flakin is a freelance journalist and historian based in New York and Berlin.
-He is the author of Martin Monath: A Jewish Resistance Fighter Among Nazi Soldiers (Pluto, 2019).
+Nathaniel Flakin is a freelance journalist and historian based in Berlin.
+He is the author of Martin Monath: A Jewish Resistance Fighter Among Nazi Soldiers.